Kobutsu Shindo Kevin C. Malone

 (Ko-Butsu: Ancient Buddha, Shin-do: New Way)

 Kobutsu was born in Nottingham, England in 1950 and is the only son of Ethel Mary Malone and Kevin B. Malone.
 He emigrated from England with his parents to The Bronx, New York in 1957 and later the family moved to Paramus, New Jersey.
-He has been a practicing Buddhist for over 39 years and studied with Ven.
-Eido Shimano, Roshi for many years.
-Kobutsu has been a student in the Tibetan Buddhist tradition and studied with Vidyadhara The Venerable Chögyam Trungpa Rinpoche.
-He presently studies under Venerable Shodo Harada, Roshi of Sogen-Ji Monastery in Okayama-shi, Japan.
+Kobutsu is a survivor of Catholic clerical sexual abuse in Bergen Catholic High School in Oradell, New Jersey.

-Kobutsu was a mechanical engineer and has worked in the flight simulation, opthalmological instrumentation, pure physics research and pharmaceutical processing equipment industries.
+Kobutsu was a mechanical engineer and has worked in the flight simulation, ophthalmological instrumentation, pure physics research and pharmaceutical processing equipment industries.
 He holds United States and British patents in flight simulation and educational devices.
 He has worked in developing adaptive electronic equipment for handicapped people.

 Kobutsu established the Dharma Song Zendo in Sing Sing Prison in New York State in 1992 and served for eight years as the volunteer Zen Priest at the facility.
 In 1996 he established the Flowering Dogwood Zendo at the Adult Diagnostic and Treatment Center, a state prison for sex offenders in Avenel, New Jersey.
-Kobutsu is co-founder with E-Kun Liz Potter of The Engaged Zen Foundation which is a 501 (c)(3) corporation founded in 1995 originally to foster contemplative meditative practice in prisons, develop monastic alternative sentencing/post release programs and deal with the complete circle of human rights imperatives.
+Kobutsu is co-founder with E-Kun Liz Potter of The Engaged Zen Foundation which is a 501 (c)(3) corporation founded in 1994 originally to foster contemplative meditative practice in prisons, develop monastic alternative sentencing/post release programs and deal with the complete circle of human rights imperatives.

 The foundation is inexorably committed to the abolition of punitive incarceration in any form, the dismantling of the prison industrial complex, and the adoption of alternative, restorative, methods of dealing with what is colloquially known as “criminal justice.”
 The Engaged Zen Foundation has published Gateway Journal and Zen Karmics as instructional media for incarcerated people concerned with spiritual practice and human rights issues behind bars.